The One Thing Natural Disaster Survivors Wish They’d Done Differently to Prepare

 In prepping for Hurricane Irma, Jane Bianchi, of Tampa, Florida, and her husband were diligent in photographing their belongings and using bags of mulch to stave off flooding.
 “We also played it safe and flew out,” she says.
 “We didn’t want to be stuck on the highway and run out of gas with a toddler.”
 However, Bianchi was worried about a tree near her pool.
 “I should have chopped it down before the storm and learned how to drain my pool the right way,” she says.
 Although she didn’t have a lot of damage, the tree did come down on the pool, forcing her to replace the drain.
 Make sure you don’t fall for these common scams in the wake of a natural disaster.

 When Harvey hit Texas in 2017, some areas flooded due to the heavy and relentless rain: In Cedar Bayou, Texas, alone, the storm dumped 52 inches.
 Yet some of the flooding could have been prevented: “Our subdivision only flooded because a bunch of pallets were not secured at the substation across from my house,” says James Matthew of Galveston, Texas.
 The pallets blocked the drainage system and triggered extensive flooding.
 “I would go out there next time and check the drains myself to make sure everything is clear and OK,” says Matthew.
-If it seem like hurricanes are getting worse, here’s why.

 Prepare for the worst